yusram99/python-p3-sql-crud/README.md

 SELECT * FROM cats;
 ```

-Now let's try out some more specific `SELECT` queries.
+Now let's try out some more specific `SELECT` statements.

 #### Selecting by Column Names